Why use a Standby Notification Server?

 - You need to know the stable DNS name or IP address of both the Primary and Standby servers

-- You probably want to set a non-default password for the replication role, so you should have one handy
+- You may want to set a non-default password for the replication role so you should be ready to set one, or to store the randomly generated one that the installer can provide

-- The SSH key exchange required needs to be for this user, so it must be possible to SSH into the server as the GroundWork (gwos) user.
+- The SSH key exchange required needs to be for this user, so it must be possible to SSH into the server as the GroundWork (gwos) user using ssh keys.

 - The GroundWork user's home must contain the GroundWork 8 installation (gw8) subdirectory.